CBhDS-DBEngine/CBhDS-Site/content/docker-sqlserver-lab/hammerdb/index.md

 ## 5/ Generate transactions

-Depending of your needs, you can change teh follwong parameters.
+Depending of your needs, you can change the following parameters.
 On my side i do use 1 warehouse, and 15 users.

 I'm able to generate running, runnable, waiting sessions and locks.